s1mpl3ai/video-tools/README.md

 # Video Tools Project

-This project provides tools for merging video files using FFmpeg and managing the process via a `Makefile`.
+This project provides tools for merging video files using FFmpeg and managing the process .
 It requires Python 3.10.16, FFmpeg, and a working `make` environment.

 ---